Services provided by our corporate lawyers

 What is the difference between a corporate barrister and a corporate solicitor?

 A corporate solicitor handles legal work outside the courtroom, such as drafting contracts, giving legal advice, and managing transactions.
-A corporate barrister specializes in advocacy, representing clients in court or during high-stakes negotiations.
+A corporate barrister specialises in advocacy, representing clients in court or during high-stakes negotiations.
 Solicitors often seek the expertise of barristers for courtroom representation or specialised legal opinions.